 The modules must be addressed individually so that the bus communication is possible.
+Addressing follows the standard Modbus addressing rules.

 The default module address (factory settings) of every module and room unit is 1.
 The I/O modules must be readdressed at the commissioning phase or prior to it.
 It is convenient if the designer assigns the module addresses in the drawings for easier reference.
 If he or she does not do this, the addressing plan must be set up by the software engineer.
 The engineer must know the address assignment not later than the software project is being designed, and the input and output variables are defined.